Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

 that are able to be modified with ``before_``, ``after_``, or ``replace_`` can be found `here
 <{{% ct_docs sphinx/html/cython/zerodim.html#extensiblereactor %}}>`__.

-An Extensible Reactor is also known as a Delegated Reactor.

 More in-depth documentation on the different ways to modify equations using an Extensible Reactor can be found `here <{{% ct_docs doxygen/html/de/d7e/classCantera_1_1ReactorDelegator.html %}}>`__ and `here